jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 Sometimes the `STM ()` action from `threadWaitReadSTM` never returns even though the socket recieved new data to read.

-Unfortunately this is not a bug. `threadWaitReadSTM` inherits the semantics of the IO multiplexing APIs that are used to implement the `EventManager` backends and this is how they are supposed to work.
+Unfortunately this is not a bug. `threadWaitReadSTM` inherits the semantics of the IO multiplexing APIs ([`kqueue`](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/kqueue.2.html) and [`epoll`](https://man7.org/linux/man-pages/man7/epoll.7.html)) that are used to implement the [`EventManager`](https://hackage.haskell.org/package/base-4.12.0.0/docs/GHC-Event.html) backends ([1](https://github.com/ghc/packages-base/blob/master/GHC/Event/KQueue.hsc)) ([2](https://github.com/ghc/packages-base/blob/master/GHC/Event/EPoll.hsc)) and this is how they are supposed to work.

 This behavior occurs on both Linux and MacOS.
 I know why it happens on Linux and I am assuming the same explaination holds for MacOS.